 $ apt-get update && apt-get install -y build-essential git

 $ curl -L https://github.com/docker/compose/releases/download/1.24.0/docker-compose-Linux-x86_64 -o /usr/local/bin/docker-compose $ chmod +x /usr/local/bin/docker-compose

 $ apt-get install libssl-dev nodejs npm

-Clone openBalena project to your home folder with:
+Clone the openBalena project to the home directory:

 open-balena directory, run the

 configuration for the server.
 The email and password provided will be used to create the

 superuser account, which you will use to authenticate against the system.

 You may optionally configure the server to run under a custom domain name.
 The default is

 openbalena.local.
 In this guide we will setup using the domain